eslint/eslint/docs/developer-guide/nodejs-api.md

     * **Note**: If you want to lint text and have your configuration be read and processed, use CLIEngine's [`executeOnFiles`](#cliengineexecuteonfiles) or [`executeOnText`](#cliengineexecuteontext) instead.
 * `options` - (optional) Additional options for this run.
     * `filename` - (optional) the filename to associate with the source code.
-    * `preprocess` - (optional) A function that accepts a string containing source text, and returns an array of strings containing blocks of code to lint.
-Also see: [Processors in Plugins](/docs/developer-guide/working-with-plugins.md#processors-in-plugins)
+    * `preprocess` - (optional) A function that [Processors in Plugins](/docs/developer-guide/working-with-plugins.md#processors-in-plugins) documentation describes as the `preprocess` method.
-    * `postprocess` - (optional) A function that accepts an array of problem lists (one list of problems for each block of code from `preprocess`), and returns a one-dimensional array of problems containing problems for the original, unprocessed text.
-Also see: [Processors in Plugins](/docs/developer-guide/working-with-plugins.md#processors-in-plugins)
+    * `postprocess` - (optional) A function that [Processors in Plugins](/docs/developer-guide/working-with-plugins.md#processors-in-plugins) documentation describes as the `postprocess` method.
+    * `filterCodeBlock` - (optional) A function that decides which code blocks the linter should adopt.
+The function receives two arguments.
+The first argument is the virtual filename of a code block.
+The second argument is the text of the code block.
+If the function returned `true` then the linter adopts the code block.
+If the function was omitted, the linter adopts only `*.js` code blocks.
+If you provided a `filterCodeBlock` function, it overrides this default behavior, so the linter doesn't adopt `*.js` code blocks automatically.
+    * `disableFixes` - (optional) when set to `true`, the linter doesn't make either the `fix` or `suggestions` property of the lint result.
     * `allowInlineConfig` - (optional) set to `false` to disable inline comments from changing ESLint rules.
     * `reportUnusedDisableDirectives` - (optional) when set to `true`, adds reported errors for unused `eslint-disable` directives when no problems would be reported in the disabled area anyway.